tldr-pages/tldr/pages/common/mix.md

 > Mix is a build tool that provides tasks for creating, compiling, and testing Elixir projects, managing its dependencies, and more.

-- List all mix commands:

-`mix help`

-- Execute particular file:
+- Execute a particular file:

 `mix run {{my_script.exs}}`